 How to Apply for the New York State CPA Exam

-The New York CPA exam is overseen by the National Association of State Boards of Accountancy (NASBA) so your first step will be to register an account with the association, which you can do online using a credit card.
-If you're not sure whether you meet the academic requirements they offer an Advisory Evaluation; otherwise you'll need to submit your application and applicable fees as well as your school transcripts.
-Transcripts must be submitted directly from your school or schools to CPA Examination Services (CPAES) and NASBA allows 45 days for the process.
-If you need special accommodations due to disability you should submit the request at this time, too.
-Once all documentation is received you'll receive an acknowledgement of completion via email and within two to four weeks your application will be processed.
+The New York CPA Exam is overseen by the National Association of State Boards of Accountancy (NASBA) so CPA candidates first step will be to register an account with the association, which can be done online using a credit card.
+If CPA candidates are not sure whether they meet the academic requirements they offer an Advisory Evaluation; otherwise CPA candidates need to submit the application and applicable fees as well as school transcripts.
+Transcripts must be submitted directly from the school or schools the CPA candidates attended to CPA Exam Services (CPAES) and NASBA allows 45 days for the process.
+If CPA candidates need special accommodations due to disability CPA candidates should submit the request at this time, too.
+Once all documentation is received CPA candidates receive an acknowledgement of completion via email and within two to four weeks the application will be processed.

-The CPA exam consists of four parts that can be taken individually or all at once.
-You'll need to score at least 75 percent on each section and may take a failed section again but must pass all four sections within an 18-month time frame.
+The CPA Exam consists of four parts that can be taken individually or all at once.
+CPA candidates need to score at least 75 percent on each section and may take a failed section again but must pass all four sections within an 18-month time frame.
 Besides the initial application fee there is a fee for each test section as well as a registration fee to sit for the exam.
 The test sections and fee structure is as follows:

 |Auditing and Attestation (AUD)||$208.40|